yasin-arafat-05/Database/postgress/basic.md

 -- Purpose: Remove a user from PostgreSQL
 -- Only works if the user doesn't own any database/objects DROP USER myuser;

+-- If we create a database under the user then:
+-- First, reassign ownership of the database to another user (like postgres) ALTER DATABASE DATABASE_NAME OWNER TO postgres;

+-- Then drop the user
+DROP USER myuser;
 ```